 The Best Fake Plants that Look Real!

-This artificial fiddle leaf fig tree is seriously the best-looking one I’ve come across.
-The leaves don’t have that fake shiny look and all of the branches are bendable.
+This artificial fiddle leaf fig tree in my living room is seriously the best-looking one I’ve come across.
+The faux foliage doesn’t have that fake shiny look and all of the branches are bendable.
 Even the trunk of the tree looks and feels good.

-PROS: At $180, this is much less than others the same size that don’t look as good!
+PROS: At $180 (from World Market), this faux version is much less than others the same size that don’t look as good!
 Plus the leaves have realistic coloring and veining, with no obvious leaf attachments.
 The trunk is very realistic looking and the leaves are wired and so can be shaped.

 CONS: The leaves have a silk feel to them that isn’t 100% natural.